General Contractor: Whiting-Turner

 2010

-In 2010, our team undertook a comprehensive historic stucco restoration of the Howard Theatre in Washington, D.C., a landmark dating back to 1910.
-This project was part of a broader $30 million renovation aimed at returning the theater to its original Beaux-Arts, Italian Renaissance, and neoclassical grandeur.
-The restoration adhered to National Park Service Tax Credit Standards, ensuring both structural integrity and historical accuracy.
+In 2010, Robert A. Aird, Inc. performed a comprehensive historic stucco restoration of the Howard Theatre in Washington, D.C., a landmark originally constructed in 1910.
+As part of a broader $30 million renovation, the project aimed to restore the theatre’s original Beaux-Arts, Italian Renaissance, and neoclassical detailing while preparing the structure for modern use.